IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 #### FN_UID2_ENCRYPT: Example

 The following example illustrates use of this function.
-The actual change varies according to the specific database, so the `WHERE` is not specified in the example.

 ```
-SELECT T.token, LATERAL (FN_UID2_DECRYPT(T.token)) AS raw_uid
+SELECT T.raw_uid, LATERAL (FN_UID2_ENCRYPT(T.raw_uid)) AS token
-FROM receiver's_table T
+FROM AUDIENCE_WITH_UID2 T
-WHERE ...
 ```

-Result: An additional column named `raw_uid` is added to the query result.
+Result: An additional column named `token` is added to the query result.

 ```
 +------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+